gchq/sleeper/docs/12-design.md

 There are two separate stages: the creation of compaction jobs, and the execution of those jobs.
 Compaction jobs are created by a lambda that runs the class `sleeper.compaction.job.creation.lambda.CreateCompactionJobsLambda`.
 This lambda is triggered periodically by a Cloudwatch rule.
-The lambda iterates through each table.
-For each table, it performs a pre-splitting operation on file references in the state store.
+For each online table, it performs a pre-splitting operation on file references in the state store.
 This involves looking for file references that exist within non-leaf partitions, and atomically removing the original reference and creating 2 new references in the child partitions.
 This only moves file references down one "level" on each execution of the lambda, so the lambda would need to be invoked multiple times for the file references in the root partition to be moved down to the bottom of the tree.

 The lambda then queries the state store for information about the partitions and the file references that do not have a job id (if a file reference has a job id it means that a compaction job has already been